jeffriesd/dsDraw/docs/recording.md

 #### Undo/Redo
 CommandRecorder also maintains two stacks for undoing and redoing commands.
 This functionality is distinct from the seeking functionality in that undo (ctrl + z) and redo (ctrl + y) aren't bound to specific timestamps.
 Commands can be undone during recording or before, but if a clip has already been recorded, these hotkeys do nothing.

+## MediaController

+-- waiting property:
+used in: pause -> rec transition, pause -> play,

+  pause -> rec: don't transition to rec state if waiting on video

+  pause -> play: dont transition to play if waiting on video

+set to true before sending video requests to server set to false in setVideoURL, setVideoDownload, and possibly in transition to record

+## lockContext()
+set global var contextLocked to true in main.js. this is used to control when canvas, console, keyboard etc. is disabled while commands are allowed to execute.

+called in: MC.hotkeyRedo()
+        and Console.commandEntered

+### canvasLocked()
+used to disable the canvas from taking any input. previously locked after recording but now we allow continuous recording-pause-recording.

+new definition:
+canvas locked iff contextLocked i.e. some async command is currently executing

+used to cancel/block:
+- hotkeyUndo
+- hotkeyRedo/Atomic
+- mouse input
+- Console.commandEntered
+- hide delete button in toolbar

+## State Pattern for MediaState (Pause, Play, Record)

+### PauseState

+__record__:
+transition from not recording to recording.
+If context (MC) is not waiting,